 On to the Cherry Infused Vodka Recipe

-We have a bunch of cherries, my awesome cherry pitter and some Ketel One vodka!
+Gather the ingredients – cherries, a cherry pitter and some Ketel One vodka!

-I wash the cherries, take the stems off and take the pits out.
-I cut the cherries in half and place them in the Ball jar.
+Wash the cherries, take the stems off and take the pits out.
+Also, cut the cherries in half and place them in the Ball jar.

 Here is the jar after that long, long, long week.